minetest-mods/minetest-mods.github.io/index.md

 forks.
 To submit your project to be added and become the maintainer of a project, submit a new github issue here: [Open Request](https://github.com/minetest-mods/minetest-mods.github.io/issues/new?title=New%20mod%20request)

-In your request, please provide the following information
+In your request, please provide the following information:

 * your mod name
 * author (github username)
 * the license(s) of your mod